shreya1312/IOT-Smart-Cane/README.md

-# IoT-Based Smart Cane for Visually Challenged - Readme
+# IoT-Based Smart Cane for Visually Challenged

 ## Introduction
 The IoT-Based Smart Cane is a device designed to assist visually challenged individuals in navigating their surroundings safely and independently.
 This smart cane is equipped with various sensors and connectivity features to provide real-time information and alerts to the user, enhancing their mobility and safety.